Survey Doctor is looking for beta testers 25% off with code SD2026

 6-8Moderate distress; further evaluation recommended

-9-12Severe distress; comprehensive assessment recommended
+9-12Severe distress; full assessment recommended

 Subscale scores